-Please help Oseh achieve its mission of Tikkum Alum, Healing the World by helping with one or more the following Mitvot.
+Please help Oseh achieve its mission of Tikkun Olam, Healing the World, by helping with one or more the following Mitzvot.
 Additional ideas are welcome.
-The Social Action/Caring and Support Committee wants you to help make Oseh a better place.
+The Social Action Committee wants you to help make the world a better place by taking responsibility for the change we can each make.

-- Support the needy by donating food and leaving it the Oseh coat closet
+- Support local food pantries year round by donating cans, boxes or bags of non-perishable food and leaving it in the Oseh coat closet and taking donations to the pantries.
+Questions?
+Email email@example.com

 Winter Shelter Program at Oseh

-Winter Shelter provides overnight shelter to homeless adults from December thru March.
-The shelter rotates to many different religious institutions in the Laurel area, including Oseh Shalom.
-Women and men are hosted separately and are prescreened.
+Laurel does not have a homeless shelter.
+To fill this gap, Oseh and Laurel area churches created Winter Shelter to provide overnight accommodations to homeless adults from December thru March.
+Women and men are hosted separately and are pre-screened to avoid problems.
 We encourage you to bring your children to meet our guests.
-Oseh hosts 8-12 women the last week of January and 25-35 men the last week of February.
+Oseh hosts 6-10 women the last week of January and 25-35 men the last week of February.
 Volunteers are needed for the following:

 - Buy ingredients and make dinner in our kitchen from 5 pm to 7 pm